cu-csci-1300-intro-programming/spring-2025-web/README.md

 ## Editing
 - basically only write the _posts.
 - _config.yaml is the settings of the webpage.
+- Anything in the root `docs` folder might get put on the top navigation.
+If something is WIP or to be used later, please put it in the `_ignoreForNow` folder.

 ## VSCode recommended plugins
 - Liquid Language Support